Teen accused of killing 4 at Apalachee High is set to appear in court. His father was also arrested

 A neighbor remembered Schermerhorn as inquisitive when he was a little boy.
 Aspinwall and Irimie were both math teachers, and Aspinwall also helped coach the school's football team.
 Irimie, who immigrated from Romania, volunteered at a local church, where she taught dance.

-Gray will appear by video from a youth detention facility for the proceedings at the Barrow County courthouse.
+Colt Gray is expected to appear in person for the proceedings at the Barrow County courthouse.

 The teen denied threatening to carry out a school shooting when authorities interviewed him last year about a menacing post on social media, according to a sheriff’s report obtained Thursday.